& Second Opinions

 Dental bridges are prosthetic devices that literally bridge gaps made by missing teeth.
 A standard bridge has two crowns (which go on each side of the gap), connected to a false tooth (or series of false teeth) that complete your smile.

 The two teeth that receive the crowns are called abutment or retainer teeth, and both natural teeth and dental implants can do the job.
 The false teeth in between them are known as pontics.
-The bridges are made of porcelain, gold, alloys or a combination of each.
+The dental bridges from our Trophy Club, TX dentist are made of porcelain, gold, alloys, or a combination of each.